 View this document to better understand ways in which you can become an ally and confront the oppression within our nation’s society.
 Reading recommendations, words to understand and know, as well as online resources and ways to actively help are provided.

-Even though many children will be headed back to school this fall, some parents will still educate their kids from home, and many teachers will continue to instruct their students remotely.
+Even though many children are back at school, some parents will still educate their kids from home, and many teachers will continue to instruct their students remotely.
 Check out this new list of resources for all students:

 Educational and Sensory-Friendly Online Resources for Children with Autism